Administrators

 - Evaluating evidence to align with current needs/wants/context

-All intervention programs previously in the MOWR drop-down were commonly used programs and had not been vetted for ESSA evidence.
-As always, it has been up to the schools to determine if curriculum used meets legislative requirements.
-To assist in this process, however, the MOWR team has reached out to vendors directly to request additional information that will be helpful for districts when making this determination.
+As always, it is up to the schools to determine if the curriculum used in K-3 classrooms meets legislative requirements.
+To assist in this process, however, the MOWR team has reached out to vendors directly to request additional information that will be helpful for schools when making this determination.
 All information provided in the table is directly from the vendors and is reported as is.
-Programs under review have not been added to the MOWR portal but may be added at any time once criteria has been confirmed.
+Programs by vendors currently completing their studies have not been added to the MOWR portal but may be added at any time once criteria has been confirmed by the vendor.

-When completing this year’s literacy plan, LEA approvers should select “*Tier 2/3 program under review or without establish ESSA rating” and type current programs in the notes section at the aggregate district/charter level.
+When completing this year’s literacy plan, LEA approvers should select “*Tier 2/3 program under review or without established ESSA rating” and type current programs in the notes section at the aggregate district/charter level.

 While ADE used the information provided by vendors to determine if they met the criteria, it is the responsibility of districts and charters to gather and review information to inform their decisions about what programs will meet their unique needs.